Choosing the best type of pillow

 - Cons: Can be too hot in summer, some people simply don’t like the feel

 This modern addition to the pillow market is good for those looking for strong support.
-One in seven of our members choose to use a memory foam pillow.
+Roughly 15% of our members choose to use a memory foam pillow.
 They are easy to take care of, like microfibre, but many find them to be too dense and firm, and too hot to sleep on in summer.

 They are a great option for those looking for neck pain relief, as the memory foam contours to your body and offer even support.